 Open to all first year students!

 Connect meaningfully with other first year students and reflect on where you are as you begin life at Loyola.
-This retreat will take place on Saturday, September 18, 2021 at Camp Abbey in Covington, LA.
+The date and location are being rescheduled due to Hurricane Ida, but will take place in the Fall 2021 semester.
 This day-long retreat includes talks from upper class students, a chance to look more deeply into how our Jesuit values relate to your life and a whole lot of fun!

 Open to all undergraduate students

 The Awakening Retreat encourages students to experience the love of God through community.
 It's a great way to connect with other students and explore your spirituality.
-This weekend-long retreat is held at a beautiful Bayou Segnette State Park.
+This weekend-long retreat is held at a beautiful Solomon Episcopal Conference Center in Loranger, LA.
 Based in our Jesuit, Catholic values, the Awakening Retreat is open to students from all religious and non-religious backgrounds who are looking to explore or grow in their spirituality.